Assets – Trusts – Probate – Wills

 Drafting a simple Will may seem like the best course of action, but life changes.
 Consider starting an Estate plan now to cover the basics but know that this should be a work in progress.
 Your circumstances will always be changing and you will want to be comfortable with a legal professional so you can work together on the best plan of action over the course of your life.

-As an Attorney it is important that I personally understand what your goals and wishes are for your Estate.
+As an attorney, it is important that we personally understand what your goals and wishes are for your Estate.
 Do you have charitable intentions for any portion of your assets?
 Are there any education or support trusts that should be set up for children or grandchildren?
 What might an Advanced Directive look like if you become incapacitated?
 These are tough questions but talking about them now gives most clients peace of mind knowing that things are set up the way they intended.